 Needless to say, I was disappointed.
 My back might look straight, but it’s not really.
 I started measuring some of my friends, and they were all found with kyphosis too!

 You see, our lifestyles make us slouch too much.
-Most of us spend at least 8 hours a day sitting.
-Even though sitting kills, that’s how are lives are structured.
+Most of us spend at least 8 hours a day sitting, hunched over a desk and computer.
+Even though sitting kills, that’s how our lives are structured.

 We don’t sit straight.
 We skip doing office exercises.
 Multiply this slouchy posture by years of daily bad sitting habits and we get muscle imbalances that create a hunchback, or else, thoracic kyphosis.

-In today’s episode I will show the best posture exercise to fix your kyphosis.
-You have probably done this exercise before.
+Today, I will show the best kyphosis exercises to fix your posture.
+If you’re into Pilates, you may have done these exercises before.
+You have probably done these exercises before.

-In this episode I am showing you the correct way to do this posture exercise, so that you don’t just strengthen your rounded back muscles, but that you straighten + strengthen your back muscles.
+I am showing you the correct way to do these kyphosis exercises, so that you don’t just strengthen your rounded back muscles, but that you straighten + strengthen your back muscles.

 You see, if you are strengthening your rounded muscles, then you might be actually ruining your posture even further.

 You need to both straighten + strengthen you muscles.
-That’s why this exercise is one of the best posture exercises!
+That’s why these exercises are some of the best posture and kyphosis exercises!

 Ready?
 Let’s go fix our posture!

-For better results, I suggest doing this posture exercise daily.
+For better results, I suggest doing these kyphosis exercises daily.
 Why?
 Well, if you are slouching daily, then you must also try to straighten up…daily.

-It doesn’t take more than 1-2 min to do (compare this to hours of slouchy sitting every day), and it feels great.
+It doesn’t take more than a few minutes to do (compare this to hours of slouchy sitting every day), and it feels great.
 Doesn’t it?

-If you are not sure how you can make this exercise a daily habit, then I suggest you check out Exercise Bliss.
+If you are not sure how you can make this exercise a daily habit, then I suggest you check out the Mini Habit Week.
 It helps people make exercise a daily habit in just two months.
 Sounds good, huh?